TaKO8Ki/TaKO8Ki/README.md

 [gobang]: https://github.com/TaKO8Ki/gobang
 [awesome-alternatives-in-rust]: https://github.com/TaKO8Ki/awesome-alternatives-in-rust

 ✋ **I'm looking for side jobs as a Software Engineer.
-I'm able to work 10 hours to 20 hours per week.**
+I'm able to work for 10 hours to 20 hours per week.**

 ## About